Jopp-gh/Obsidian-Dune84/Wiki/Callouts.md

 ### LINE 1: CALLOUT TAGS AND METATAGS
 Line 1= defines this kind of callout, use `>[!tline]` and add a pipe symbol followed by `v1` or `v2` as metadata, eg. `[!tline|v1]`

-- Timeline callout v1, or `>[!tline|v1]` adds a soft background shadow, this way your time units are diversified and easier readable.
+- Timeline callout v1, or `>[!tline|v1]` adds a soft background shadow, this way your time blocks are more diverse and easier readable.
 - Timeline callout v2, or `>[!tline|v2]` is without background shadow

 >Mix them or use one of both callouts to build your timeline